-Year 2 Curriculum Newsletter- Summer Term (First Half)
+Year 2 Curriculum Newsletter- Autumn Term (1st Half).

-- To punctuate sentences with a capital letter, full stops, commas and speech marks and to always reread work.
+- To punctuate sentences with a capital letter and a full stop.

-Mental/Oral – We will be revising doubles and halves of numbers up to 100 and we will be developing counting in patterns of 2s, 5s and 10s and learning all our Times Tables
+Mental/Oral – We will be continuing to revise number bonds to 20 and we will be using this to help our mental strategies for addition and subtraction.
+We will be revising doubles and halves of numbers up to 50 and we will be developing counting in patterns of 2s, 5s and 10s.

 Shape, Space and Measures

-Children are expected to read on a daily basis and it is essential that parents write a comment in the Reading Record.
+Children are expected to read on a daily basis and it is essential that parents write a comment.